These golden Tofu Fish Balls are excellent served with sweet chili sauce as an appetizer or finger food. Hard to stop at just one.

 Tofu is also a good companion in stir-fries, soups, and braised dishes.
 It is wonderful mixed with meat and vegetables and made into deep fried patties or balls.
 This Tofu Fish Balls recipe was adapted from A Taste of Tofu by Yukiko Moriyama.
 It called for white fish but I used salmon instead.
 Salmon is a more oily fish and it made the tofu and fish mixture a little easier to handle.

 I did not have to add the egg white and I omitted the cloud ears (a kind of edible fungus) and shiitake mushrooms.
 I opted for vegetables that are more familiar and easily available here like carrots and green onions.
 I also made them gluten free by substituting the all-purpose flour with rice flour.
 All the ingredients worked really well together and I am pleased with the outcome.
-This dish has become a favorite of the Ro-Ri household.
+This dish has become a favorite at our house.

 - Process tofu and salmon until smooth.
 Transfer to a bowl.

 - Add carrot, green onion, black sesame seeds, rice flour, and salt.
 Mix until well combined.